 WANDER AROUND THE OLD TOWN’S STREETS AND MARKET SQUARE

-Although they’re often the most touristic spots in the city, it’s difficult not to love Polish old towns.
+Although they’re often the most touristy spots in the city, it’s difficult not to love Polish old towns.
 With their mix of colors and exquisite architecture, they just know how to make me happy.

 Poznan’s Old Town was no different, and I spent hours strolling through it and taking photos from every possible angle.
 Like many other old towns in Poland, most of its buildings were reconstructed after being severely damaged in World War II.
 Nowadays, it is one of Poland’s official national Historic Monuments.